Starting Price: $7,000

 About The Rhinoplasty/Nose Job Procedure

 Rhinoplasty is typically an outpatient procedure, allowing patients to return home the day of surgery.
-Anesthesia keeps patients safe and comfortable during the procedure and may be either general or local with sedation.
-The choice of anesthesia will depend on the patient’s preferences and the specifics of the procedure.
+General Anesthesia keeps patients safe and comfortable during the procedure.

 The shape of the nose is altered by either removing or adding cartilage to the inside of the nose or reshaping the nasal bones.
 If cartilage must be added, the graft is most commonly taken from the middle of the nose (the septum), but it may also be taken from the ear if the nasal cartilage is not available.
 In rare cases, the cartilage may be taken from the rib.
 Taking these grafts may require separate incisions and anesthesia.
 The surgical plan is made in advance so that patients are aware of all the steps that will take place during the procedure.